 The 810 CP is a good milestone to obtain because that is the cap for CP point allotment.

 Your Champion Points are shared, and they don’t need to be obtained again when you level up a new character.
-So, when you level your CP on a character, you are simultaneously leveling it on all your other characters as well.
+Thus, when you level your CP on a character, you are simultaneously leveling it on all your other characters as well.
 For example, if you level up your main account to level 50 and CP 300, and when you make another character and get them to level 50, they will automatically become level CP 300, and you don't need to go from 1 to 300 CP again.

 After you have reached level 50, you start to collect Champion Points, and every 24 hours, you will get the Enlightenment bonus, which will allow you to collect one Champion Point with 100, 000 XP points instead of 400, 000.
 The Enlightenment Bonus timer resets every 24 hours.
 If you end up not using all your Enlightenment while you play, it will continue to stack for a maximum of 12 days.